Northern Midlands Council area

 Employment by industry (Total)

-Employment (total) is the most accurate and up to date measure of the total number of people employed in Northern Midlands Council area.
+Employment (total) is the most accurate and up to date measure of the total number of people employed in the Northern Midlands Council area.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in Northern Tasmania Region regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in the Northern Midlands Council area regardless of where they live.
 They are updated annually.

-By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of Northern Tasmania Region's economy.
+By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Northern Midlands Council area's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.